 Some of the brands you follow have thousands of followers and you’ve barely scraped past the 300 followers mark.
-You’re a one-person show so it’s not surprising that you’re tired of trying to juggling managing your social media profiles with everything else you need to do to keep your business in Jamaica afloat.
+You’re a one-person show so it’s not surprising that you’re tired of trying to manage your social media profiles with everything else you need to do to keep your business in Jamaica afloat.

 It’s all just too much!

 I won’t even suggest hiring a social media marketing manager because you’re already pretty strapped for cash.
 Any social media manager you could possibly afford probably wouldn’t be worth the spend anyways.

 Instead, I’ll be guiding you through five questions I’ve asked myself as I try to navigate the nuances of social media marketing.
 I’m in the same boat as you so I feel your pain on a deeply personal level.

 However, I’ve increased Success Lifestyle Magazine’s Instagram following by approximately 60.25% over the past year and I believe this achievement has given me some insight I can share with you.
 It doesn’t matter that the improvement only represents an increase from 400 followers to 641 followers.
 My primary concern is that there has been growth amidst everything I’m trying to do to keep my business, CEM Writing Services, afloat.

 So, here are the questions I’ve used to guide my social media strategy.
 I’ve literally sat down and had conversations with myself using these questions as a guide.
 (Maybe I need to go to the looney bin soon. )

 Social media sometimes seems confusing to me.
 I post something I think my audience may find useful but get nothing from it.
 You see, I was focusing too much on what I think is important to post and less about what the audience wants to hear.

 In fact, the post that got the most engagement is one I least expected.
 Here’s the image below.